Is It Time To Kill-Off The Conversion Funnel?

 A Leaking Bucket:

-A better metaphor may be a leaking bucket that is constantly being filled by a stream of water from a tap.
+A better metaphor for a conversion funnel may be a leaking bucket that is constantly being filled by a stream of water from a tap.
 People frequently swing from one decision to another and the importance of factors in our decision making can quickly shift as our emotions, social interactions and our environment alter our motivations.

 Our brain filters out a lot of the information that we are targeted with and cognitive biases further distort our perception of the information we receive.
 Having a simple and compelling message is therefore essential if we wish to cut through the noise that surrounds us.